CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/ItemTierAndDurability.md

 ### Conduit Durability

-A conduit's durability decreases by 1 whenever it is used to cast magic with a reasource ( non-cantrip casting )
+A conduit's durability decreases by 1 whenever it is used to cast magic with a resource ( non-cantrip casting )

 ### Armor Durability